towaquimbayo/Garaage/README.md

 ### Real-time Vehicle Information

-Access real-time vehicle information and statistics to monitor your vehicle's health, conbdition, and performance.
+Access real-time vehicle information and statistics to monitor your vehicle's health, condition, and performance.
 The app provides detailed insights into your vehicle's status, including fuel consumption, engine temperature, battery voltage, and more.

 * __Dashboard__: View essential vehicle information and key metrics such as fuel consumption, mileage, battery voltage, RPM, engine temperature, and more.
 * __Bluetooth Connection__: Seamlessly connect to the OBD2 scanner using your phone's Bluetooth to retrieve and access real-time vehicle information and statistics.
 The app uses the OBD2 scanner to communicate with your vehicle and retrieve data.